Martenfur/FmodForFoxes/README.md

 ![setup4](/pics/setup4.png)

 4. Navigate to your FMOD Linux API installation.
-From it navigate to `\api\core\lib`.
+From there navigate to `\api\core\lib`.
 This time you will see four directories:

 ![setup5](/pics/setup5.png)